Abortion rights advocates win in 4 states and clear way to overturn Missouri ban but lose in Florida

-Results were still pending in five other states with abortion measures on the ballot.
+Results were still pending in four other states with abortion measures on the ballot.

 The Missouri and Florida results represent firsts in the abortion landscape, which underwent a seismic shift in 2022 when the U.S. Supreme Court overturned Roe v.
 Wade, a ruling that ended a nationwide right to abortion and cleared the way for bans to take effect in most Republican-controlled states.